 Note that one uses an aggregator to view the articles from RSS feeds.
 Many modern browsers, such as Internet Explorer 7 and Firefox 3, include aggregation functionalities, though other clients are listed at Wikipedia (Aggregators).

-For CMS sites that use the tt_news plugin, an RSS feed is automatically generated from recent news articles.
+For CMS sites that use the news plugin, an RSS feed is automatically generated from recent news articles.

-To identify the URI for this RSS feed, visit the news page for your site (nearly always www.ndsu.edu/yoursite/news/ and add "file.rss" to the end.
-For example, the CMS news feed is at www.ndsu.edu/cms/news/file.rss.
+To identify the URI for this RSS feed, visit the news page for your site (nearly always www.ndsu.edu/yoursite/news/ and add the file name for the desired output type:

 Web browser detection of RSS feeds

-Alternatively, if you use a modern browser like Internet Explorer 7 or Firefox 3, there is built-in functionality to detect when a feed may be available.
+Alternatively, if you use a modern browser, built-in functionality to detect when a feed may be available.